 The Logic Model may not exceed three pages when printed with the application from the "Review" tab in CNCS's webbased management system.
+Planning grants do not contain a Logic Model.

 Please note the length of a document in word processing software may be different than what will print out in the CNCS's web-based system.
 Reviewers will not consider any submitted material that exceeds the page limits in the printed report, also, note that the system will not prevent an applicant from entering text that will exceed page limitations.
 This applies to both the application page limit and the Logic Model page limit.